How To Get More Cycles Out Of Lithium Ion Cells

 It's Important To Optimize Temperature

 Cell temperatures are often overlooked.
-Always check your spec sheet, but a typical 18650 cell is rated to run between 20 and 25 degrees C. So, when running a battery outside of those ranges, you will see an efficiency loss.
+Always check your spec sheet, but a typical 18650 cell is rated to run best between 30 and 40 degrees C. So, when running a battery outside of those ranges, you will see an efficiency loss.
 In fact, for every 10-degree deviation, you will lose a significant amount of capacity.

-While not as dangerous, when it comes to the cycle life, running 18650 cells too cold can be just as bad as running them too hot.
-And while standard lithium-ion chemistry is not as sensitive to low-temperature conditions as lithium-iron variants, make sure to never charge 18650 cells when ambient temperatures are below freezing
+When it comes to the cycle life, running 18650 cells too cold can be just as bad as running them too hot.
+And while standard lithium-ion chemistry is not as sensitive to low-temperature conditions as LFP variants, make sure to never charge 18650 cells when ambient temperatures are below freezing as this can reduce their overall cycle life.

 Can lowering Charge Voltage Extend Battery Life?

+Yes.
 You do not have to charge cells to 4.2 volts per cell.
-In fact, as you can see in the chart below, if you want the most cycles from your cells, then you should charge them at no more than 4 volts per cell.
+If you want the most cycles from your cells, then you should charge them at no more than 4 volts per cell.
 Charging to 4 volts per cell gives you a little less capacity, but a lot more cycles.
 In order to accommodate the new lower charge voltage you may want to build custom a lithium charger.

 The only caveat to this is if you are never fully charging the battery pack, it may not clear the threshold for BMS balancing to begin.
 Most BMS will trigger balancing once groups of cells reach a certain voltage.
 If you never reach that voltage point the BMS will never work to balance the battery pack, over time this can cause your pack to go severely out of balance.